 The list created above can be easily added to your Plan to Eat account in the Staples List.
 This allows you quick access to your list of Staples/Pantry items when you’re making your Shopping List at home or when you’re on the go.
-Keeping your list of Staples up to date in your Plan to Eat account is such an easy way to go from planning to shopping to cooking!
+Keeping your list of Staples up to date in your Plan to Eat account is such an easy way to go from planning to shopping to cooking and meal prep!

 We recommend using this list because you can easily customize what you have at home.
 When you run out of these ingredients and items, you can move them over to the Shopping List in a few easy steps:

 - When you have run out of a staple item and are ready to purchase it again, select the item you need to purchase by clicking in the checkbox next to the item name.

 - Once you have done that, you will see a menu of options appear at the top of your Staples List.
 Select “copy to Shopping List” and then you will be prompted to select the correct store it is placed in on that list.

 - You’re all set to purchase that item when you go shopping next!